 - Microassaults are small yet deliberate actions or statements that are meant to make someone feel demeaned or excluded.
 A microassault is always intentional.

-So two out of the three kinds of microaggressions are unintentional.
-The "aggressor" usually has no idea that he or she has said or done anything offensive or demeaning.
+So, two out of the three kinds of microaggressions are unintentional.
+The "aggressor" usually has no idea that they have said or done anything offensive or demeaning.
 And the person on the receiving end often feels slighted without knowing exactly why.

 - Mental health problems

 - Reduced productivity

 A lot of people have a hard time grasping this concept, especially those who come from privileged upbringings or aren't part of groups that have been historically oppressed or marginalized.
 In fact, microaggressions—in the workplace, at school, or just about anywhere else—tend to occur because many of us are unconsciously biased, even if we consciously believe that everyone is equal and worthy of our respect.